 by Judy Newman with Cristy Bertini and Alana Pedalino

-• Watch an exclusive video interview with Max Amato in Behind the Scenes
+• Watch a video with author Margarita Engle in Behind the Scenes

-• Download a free printable activity to share with students in Cooked Up from a Book
+• Download a printable activity to accompany Tiny Rabbit’s Big Wish in Cooked Up from a Book

 This Book Is Available from Scholastic Book Clubs